Henry Harford: Journey to Maryland

 In 1783, Harford travelled with Sir Robert Eden to Maryland, where Henry attempted to reclaim his land and estates lost during the Revolutionary War, following British defeat at the hands of the Revolutionaries.
 Harford believed his claim to be a good one, especially as the English courts had already settled his inheritance in his favor, but he soon learned that his claims would be strongly resisted.
-In 1785 Harford formally petitioned the Maryland General Assembly, claiming lost rents from 1771 (the date of his father's death) until the Declaration of Independence in 1776.
-His total claim was for £327,441 pounds sterling.
+In 1785, Harford formally petitioned the Maryland General Assembly, claiming lost rents from 1771 (the date of his father's death) until the Declaration of Independence in 1776.
+His total claim was for £327,441.

 Harford's petition to the assembly included a letter in which he recognized the "free state" of Maryland, but appealed to "the dictates of equity and the feelings of humanity," and further argued that his need for the restoration of his land was great, citing the "relief of his financial situation to avoid further embarrassments."

-In the end he had no success in retrieving his land or his lost rents, despite the fact that both Charles Carroll of Carrollton and Samuel Chase argued in his favor.
+In the end, he had no success in retrieving his land or his lost rents, despite the fact that both Charles Carroll of Carrollton and Samuel Chase argued in his favor.
 In 1786, the case was decided by the Maryland General Assembly.
 Although it passed in the House, the Senate unanimously rejected it.
 In their reasoning for this rejection, the Senate cited Henry's absence during the war (though he was but a child), and his father Frederick's alienation of his subjects, as major factors.

 In reality, the Assembly was in no position financially to honour Harford's claims.
 In 1780, the new state had issued bills of exchange backed by the Lord Proprietor's confiscated property.
 If the Assembly were to return the land to Harford, the bills of exchange could not be redeemed.
 In addition, the Treaty of Paris, which brought an end to the Revolutionary War, was vague on the subject of loyalists and their property claims against the new United States of America.
 Seen from Harford's point of view, the American Revolution must have seemed little more than an assault on private property, whereby a new class of landowners became wealthy at the expense of the former ruling elite.

 Despite these difficulties, Harford found himself easily accepted into Maryland society.
-He was a witness to George Washington’s resignation of command at Annapolis.
+He was a witness to George Washington's resignation of command at Annapolis.
 He and Eden were invited to stay at the home of Dr. Upton Scott, a descendant of Sir Ian Percy-Hutton, Lord of Lyons, and his nephew, Francis Scott Key.